 NetWellness is a global, community service providing quality, unbiased health information from our partner university faculty.
 NetWellness is commercial-free and does not accept advertising.

 There is more to eye health care than selecting eyeglasses and being fitted with contact lenses.
-Comprehensive eye examinations, including pupil dilation, can detect eye diseases such as glaucoma and ocular complications from systemic conditions, such as diabetes, high cholesterol, and hypertension (high blood pressure).
+Comprehensive eye examinations, including pupil dilation, can detect eye diseases such as glaucoma and eye problems from systemic conditions, such as:

 Early detection can prevent or delay the onset of eye diseases, before they cause permanent vision loss.
-For example, vision loss is preventable in over 95% of situations with early detection and treatment in individuals who develop eye disease in association with diabetes.
+For example, vision loss is preventable in over 95 percent of situations with early detection and treatment in individuals who develop eye disease in association with diabetes.